jon20/Go/README.md

 ## Set env
- set your location iD. example KURUME
+ set your location iD. example, your location is KURUME
  `otenki= 400040`

  your location ID is [here](http://weather.livedoor.com/)